ColibrITD-SAS/mpqp/docs/noise.rst

 .. note::
-    Noisy simulations are, for the moment, only supported for QLM and AWS Braket devices.
+    Noisy simulations are supported for IBM Qiskit, Atos QLM and AWS Braket devices.